jeevitha28-g/weather-app/README.md

 **# weather-app**
-React-based weather app that provides real-time weather updates and forecasts based on your location, using data from a weather API.
+A React-based weather app that provides real-time weather updates and forecasts based on your location, using data from a weather API.
 Simple and user-friendly interface.

 **Features**